henrylevesque/rpi_data_collection/README.md

     sudo dpkg --configure -a
     ```

-10. Create a new file for your code using a text editor.
-For example, you can use the following command to create a Python file named `my_code.py`:
-    ```
-    nano my_code.py
-    ```

-11. Write your code in the text editor.
-For example, you can add the following Python code to `my_code.py`:
-    ```python
-    cd /home/pi/my_python_projects
-    python3 my_script.py
-    ```

-12. Save and exit the text editor.
-In nano, you can press `Ctrl + X`, then `Y` to save the changes.

-13. Make the file executable by running the following command:
-    ```
-    chmod +x my_code.py
-    ```

-14. Test your code by running it.
-For example, you can use the following command to execute `my_code.py`:
-     ```
-     python3 my_code.py
-     ```

-15. If your code requires any dependencies, make sure to install them on the Raspberry Pi using tools like `pip` or `apt`.
+## To run headlessly on boot

-16. To run the code headlessly on boot, add it to the Raspberry Pi's startup scripts.
+1. To run the code headlessly on boot, add it to the Raspberry Pi's startup scripts.
 One common method is to use the `rc.local` file.
 Open the file using a text editor:
      ```
      sudo nano /etc/rc.local
      ```

-17. Add the following line before the `exit 0` line in the `rc.local` file, replacing `/path/to/my_code.py` with the actual path to your code file:
+2. Add the following line before the `exit 0` line in the `rc.local` file, replacing `/path/to/my_code.py` with the actual path to your code file:
      ```
      python3 /path/to/my_code.py &
      ```

-18. Save and exit the text editor.
+3. Save and exit the text editor.
 In nano, you can press `Ctrl + X`, then `Y` to save the changes.

-19. Reboot the Raspberry Pi for the changes to take effect:
+4. Reboot the Raspberry Pi for the changes to take effect:
      ```
      sudo reboot
      ```